Our

 The Metropolitan Water Reclamation District of Greater Chicago (MWRD) has been the most critical project partner right from the start.
 Current consulted the MWRD scientists on equipment installation, sampling procedures and permits, project goals, and data communication and interpretation.
 MWRD’s Monitoring and Research Department allowed Current to install Proteus probes at their existing monitoring locations and provided installation support and continues to assist with the probes’ repair and maintenance.
 It is also providing Current with the data from their monitoring programs, as well as data on plant effluent and lake diversion.
 MWRD’s microbiology lab has tested multiple river samples for fecal coliform using the EPA-approved method, so that Current could calibrate the Tecta B4 device, and it continues to conduct occasional check-testing on an as-needed basis.
 MWRD’s IT department initially assisted Current with establishing data flow from Proteus probes to ArcGIS platform.
 The MWRD continues to support the project on multiple levels, including review of data analysis results and strategic guidance and advice.

-Chicago Department of Water Management (DWM) helped acquire the novel microbial testing technology, Tecta B4 device, that Current uses to test the river samples for fecal coliforms.
+Chicago Department of Water Management (CDWM) helped acquire the novel microbial testing technology, Tecta B4 device, that Current uses to test the river samples for fecal coliforms.
 DWM is also providing guidance and advice on data analysis and interpretation, and data communication to the public.

 Research